 We have 23 public libraries scattered islandwide, well stocked with a wide array of books for every age group and interest.

 Singapore lives up to its name as a Garden City with 47 parks all over the island.
 Even on the roads, there is nary a stretch without some greenery to be seen.
 Our Singapore Botanic Gardens has also clinched the prestigious Unesco World Heritage site status.
-Here are some children friendly parks to visit in this sunny island.
+Here are some child friendly parks to visit in this sunny island.

-The Bandstand at Botanic Gardens
+The Bandstand at Singapore Botanic Gardens

 8. General safety